-VI.
-Presentation of costs (Annex VII) [Last update 18 August 2017]
+F. Presentation of costs (Annex VII) [Last update 21 December 2022]

-1. Should entry and exit fee ratios under the table 'Composition of costs' of Annex VII be recalculated as an impact per year based on the recommended holding period instead of a RIY figure?
+1. Should entry and exit costs under the table 'Composition of costs' of Annex VII be recalculated as an impact per year based on the recommended holding period instead of a RIY figure?

-No, the calculation of all costs in the second table 'Composition of costs' are specified in Points 61 and followings of Annex VI.
-These are RIY indicators calculated at the recommended holding period, allowing these figures to be consistent with the RIY at the recommended holding period included in the second line 'Impact on return (RIY) per year' of the first table 'Cost over time', as specified in Annex VII.
+No, the calculation of all costs in the second table 'Composition of costs' is specified in Points 61 and the subsequent provisions of Annex VI.
+For insurance-based investment products, these are RIY indicators calculated at the recommended holding period, allowing these figures to be consistent with the RIY at the recommended holding period included in the line 'Annual cost impact' of the first table 'Costs over time', as specified in Annex VII.